Freedom for All Americans Education Fund Team

 Amy Mello is the Public Engagement Director for Freedom for All Americans.
 Previously, she worked as the Field Director at Freedom to Marry from 2013 through 2015.
 She has served as Field Director for five statewide campaigns to win marriage for same-sex couples, including three years working to protect Massachusetts’ first-in-the-nation marriage rights from legislative attempts to repeal the law or place it on the ballot for public referendum.
 In addition to Massachusetts, she has worked on marriage campaigns in Connecticut, California, Rhode Island and Maine, the country’s first-ever popular vote victory for marriage.

-Adam Polaski is a writer, designer, storyteller and digital strategist.
-As the Deputy Digital Director for Freedom for All Americans, he writes and highlights stories of LGBT Americans who need non-discrimination protections, manages social media outlets, and supports the digital work for state campaigns across the country.
+As the Director of Online Programs & Partnerships for Freedom for All Americans, Adam Polaski writes and highlights stories of LGBT Americans who need non-discrimination protections, manages national social media outlets, and supports the digital work for FFAA's programs and partnerships across the LGBT movement.
 Previously, Adam served as the Deputy Digital Director of Freedom to Marry.
-In his more than three years there, he built a network of hundreds of same-sex couples; developed a powerfully engaged social media audience; and built a national resource tracking marriage litigation.
+In his more than three years there, he built a network of hundreds of same-sex couples, developed a powerfully engaged social media audience, and built a national resource tracking marriage litigation.

-Adam has been recognized for Excellence in Online Journalism by the National Gay & Lesbian Journalists Association for his work as a writer and editor for The Bilerico Project.
 Adam is originally from Philadelphia.
 He graduated summa cum laude in May 2012 from Ithaca College, where he studied journalism and Spanish.
-He now lives in Brooklyn, where he volunteers with the Ali Forney Center and consults on digital strategy and graphic design for political campaigns.
+He has been recognized for Excellence in Online Journalism by the National Gay & Lesbian Journalists Association for his work as a writer and editor for The Bilerico Project.
+He now lives in Brooklyn, where he volunteers with the Ali Forney Center and consults on digital strategy and graphic design for political and social organizations.

 Chief Public Affairs Officer • Email